-An original and thought-provoking exploration of carnivorousness, Meathooked explains one of the most enduring features of human civilizationand why meat-eating will continue to shape our bodies and our world into the foreseeable future.
+A book for everyone from the diehard carnivore to the committed vegan, Meathooked illuminates one of the most enduring features of human civilization, ultimately shedding light on why meat-eating will continue to shape our bodies — and our world — into the foreseeable future.